SafeHome.org may receive compensation from some providers listed on this page. Learn More

 My Nest Cam is mounted above my front door for the best coverage.

-Maybe they’re not the most rugged, but ADT’s security cameras have some of the most advanced features we’ve seen.
-Facial recognition easily takes the cake, and we know because we’ve tested the Nest Cams separately and it’s one of their strongest features.
-Paired with our ADT system, however, we unlocked a new feature called Trusted Neighbor thanks to the camera’s smarts.
+They might not be the most rugged option out there, but ADT’s security cameras bring some of the most advanced features we’ve tested.
+Facial recognition stands out as the clear highlight, and we can say that with confidence since we’ve tested the Nest Cams separately and found it to be one of their strongest capabilities on its own.
+Paired with an ADT system, that same facial recognition unlocks something even more useful: Trusted Neighbor.

 FYI: ADT’s direct partnership with Google automatically makes it the best Google-friendly security system.
 It’s the only system that pairs directly with Google Nest equipment, especially now that Nest Secure has been discontinued.